KostiantynLogunov/app1-RESTful-api/readme.md

 # For unittest
     phpunit
-        # I made 11 test.
-All test are successfuly.
+        # I made 11 tests.
+All tests are successfuly.
+I run tests in Homestead environment on vagrant.
 ```

 # Second step install project Client with VueJS